aaronparker/aaronparker.github.io/_posts/2012-03-15-client-side-performance-testing-coming-to-login-vsi.md

 The client-side measure launcher can now be used to perform these tests:

-  * Character response - what&#8217;s the response time from pressing a key on the keyboard to that character being displayed on screen
+  * Character response - what's the response time from pressing a key on the keyboard to that character being displayed on screen
   * Desktop filling text - how long does it take to copy text from the local client clipboard and paste that text into a remote application
   * Mouse click feedback - how long does it take to register the a mouse click and show that change to the user
   * Image quality and loading times - how long does it take for an image to load and what is the resulting quality.
 This is very interesting because Login VSI can objectively measure the client-side image quality against the original lossless image